seancorfield/dot-clojure/README.md

 This is my personal `.config/clojure/deps.edn` (or `.clojure/deps.edn`) file providing useful `clj` aliases drawn from a variety of projects.
 It is published to GitHub so I can keep all my computers sync'd up -- and to provide a range of examples that folks new to the Clojure CLI might find helpful.

-**Several git dependencies here assume you have at least Clojure CLI 1.11.1.1273!**
+**I highly recommend ensuring you have [the latest Clojure CLI](https://clojure.org/releases/tools) installed!**

+> The latest Clojure CLI was 1.12.3.1577 (Sep 25, 2025) when I last updated this file.

-In addition, my `.config/clojure/tools/` (`.clojure/tools/`) folder is also here, containing the tools that I've installed globally, via the latest Clojure CLI (was 1.12.3.1577 when I last updated this) -- see [Tool installation and invocation](https://clojure.org/reference/clojure_cli#tool_install) in the Clojure CLI Reference.
+In addition, my `.config/clojure/tools/` (`.clojure/tools/`) folder is also here, containing the tools that I've installed globally, via the Clojure CLI -- see [Tool installation and invocation](https://clojure.org/reference/clojure_cli#tool_install) in the Clojure CLI Reference.
 As I add global tools, I am removing them as aliases.

 The main alias I use here is `:dev/repl` which starts various combinations of REPL tooling.
 See [**The `:dev/repl` Alias**](#the-devrepl-alias) below for more details.